Huawei delays Mate X folding 5G phone until end of 2019

 Huawei originally expected its folding smartphone-tablet hybrid, Mate X, to ship in June but pushed the launch date back to September to accomodate “extra” tests.
 Now the 5G phone is being delayed again, with a release promised by the end of 2019, potentially — but not certainly — in November.

 Mate X was the star of a glitzy Huawei event back in February, when it was touted as the “world’s fastest foldable 5G phone” — a jab at Samsung’s Galaxy Fold.
-Huawei suggested that the device’s 8-inch diagonal unfolded display could be used to enhance a user’s on-the-go video viewing experience, while a 6.6-inch smartphone-style screen could be used for everyday apps, phone calls, and the like.
+The company suggested the device’s 8-inch diagonal unfolded display could be used to enhance a user’s on-the-go video viewing experience, while a 6.6-inch smartphone-style screen could be used for everyday apps, phone calls, and the like.

 But after the Galaxy Fold was delayed over hinge- and screen-related engineering issues, Huawei similarly paused the Mate X, ostensibly to make sure apps would be able to handle the transition between the smaller and larger displays.
 According to TechRadar, the second delay appears attributable to recent hardware changes, including improvements to the device’s screen hinge and a slimmer lock button, though key elements — a plastic screen cover and steel back — have remained unchanged.
 Consequently, Huawei is now ruling out a September launch completely.